stephenatwork/clang-extract/README.txt

 To run clang-extract on a small test:
 * make test

-You'll notice the output format is actually python code so you can parse it with thus def parse(text):
+You'll notice the output format is actually python code so you can parse it thus : def parse(text):
 	output = # your output structure
 	def Method(id, recordid, typeid, name, static):